 - A meeting with current M.F.A. students

-- Individual faculty interviews
+- Individual interviews with Faculty

 The purpose of this portion of the audition is for applicants to demonstrate their ability to communicate movement ideas, qualities, and technical aspects of a movement combination designed for a technique class.
-Each applicant will have ten minutes maximum to teach.
+Each applicant will have up to ten minutes to teach.
 You are not required to use the entire ten minutes, unless necessary to accomplish your teaching goal.
 Before teaching the phrase, briefly explain the purpose or objective of the combination and the intended technique level.
 During your teaching we will evaluate your ability to: